MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 This tenant-level monitoring article is primarily targeted at:

-- **Power BI administrators:** The administrators who are responsible for overseeing Power BI in the organization.
+- **Power BI administrators**: The administrators who are responsible for overseeing Power BI in the organization.
 Power BI administrators might need to collaborate with IT, information security, internal audit, and other relevant teams.
-- **Center of Excellence, IT, and BI team:** The teams that are also responsible for overseeing Power BI.
+- **Center of Excellence, IT, and BI team**: The teams that are also responsible for overseeing Power BI.
 They might need to collaborate with Power BI administrators, information security, and other relevant teams.

 The terms _auditing_ and _monitoring_ are closely related.

-- **Auditing:** Actions you take to understand a system, its user activities, and related processes.
+- **Auditing**: Actions you take to understand a system, its user activities, and related processes.
 Auditing activities can be manual, automated, or a combination of both.
 An auditing process might focus on one specific aspect (for example, auditing security for a workspace), or it can refer to an end-to-end auditing solution.
 An auditing solution consists of extracting, storing, and transforming data so that it can be analyzed and acted upon.
-- **Monitoring:** Ongoing activities that inform you about what's occurring.
+- **Monitoring**: Ongoing activities that inform you about what's occurring.
 Monitoring usually involves alerting and automation, though sometimes monitoring is done manually.
 Monitoring can be set up for a process you've selected to audit (for example, notifications that appear when a specific tenant setting changes).

 This article describes the different ways you can monitor a Power BI tenant.